125 Examples in Word and Excel

 Make sure the name of the person or company expected to pay is on your invoice.

 Is this invoice legitimate?

-Use a logo if you have one.
-It makes you look more professional and increases your chances of getting paid by up to 300 percent, according to due.com, an online invoicing and time-tracking company that studied 250,000 invoices and their results.
+Use a logo if you have one, as it makes you look more professional and it increases your chances of getting paid by up to 300 percent, according to due.com, an online invoicing and time-tracking company that studied 250,000 invoices and their results.